dramforever/nix-dram/README.md

   -i, --installable INSTALLABLE     Search within this installable
 ```

-The following table shows a comparison of the syntax.
+The following table shows a comparison of use cases, the first of which is
+predicted to be the most common.

 | `nix-dram` | `nixFlakes` |
 |---|---|